stanfordnlp/pyreft/README.md

 pip install pyreft
 ```

-Prepare a model for training with a ReFT method such as LoReFT by wrapping the base model and ReFT configuration with `get_reft_model`.
-With ReFT, you are only tuning **0.0001%** of the model's original parameters!
-(Try it!
-You can instruction-tune that **0.0001%**, and have a pretty good chat-model!)
+Prepare a model for training with a ReFT method by wrapping the base model and ReFT configuration with `get_reft_model`.
+In the following example, we are using [`ConsreftIntervention`](https://github.com/stanfordnlp/pyreft/blob/main/pyreft/interventions.py#L85) (Constant LoReFT Intervention) which is even more parameter-efficient than the original LoReFT described in the paper:

 ```python
 import torch